-- \ Exhibit one or more of your projects at a club tour, club exhibit day, county fair or an event similar to a county fair but with another title. - \ Attend a majority (more than half) of the regularly scheduled meetings of your club. - \ Attend one club or county/district event. - \ Complete your 4-H Record Book and turn into Extension Office.
+- Exhibit one or more of your projects at a club tour, club exhibit day, county fair or an event similar to a county fair but with another title. - Attend a majority (more than half) of the regularly scheduled meetings of your club. - Attend one club or county/district event. - Complete your 4-H Record Book, Personal Page, 1 or more Project Reports and turn into Extension Office.